puce77/OSDM/spec/getting-started.md

 combined transport products.
 The aim of OSDM is to provide a simple API to access required information online, however OSDM also rovides an offline data exchange of fares.

-The API covers the full sales process including time table / offer serch, prebooking and booking, refund, exchange including special processes to handle delays, change of material and compensation.
+The API covers the full sales process including time table / offer search, prebooking and booking, refund, exchange including special processes to handle delays, change of material and compensation.

 OSDM covers scheduled multimodal transport services (trains, busses, trams, ...).
 On Demand services are